Our Committee

 Elected to the Borough of Queenscliff council in 2008 and re-elected as both Councillor and Mayor in 2012, Helene was Mayor of the Borough of Queenscliff for four consecutive years until her resignation in 2016.
 Over the past eight years, her roles have included being on the State Government Ministerial Mayoral Advisory Committee to the Minister, Board Member of the Geelong Regional Library Corporation, Board Member of Women’s Health and Wellbeing, Barwon South West Region and past chair of the Word 4 Word Advisory Committee for the Geelong Regional Library Corporation.
 Helene is currently a member of the Geelong Cemetery Trust Advisory Committee, Advisory Committee Member of the Word 4 Word Advisory Committee for the Geelong Regional Library Corporation and Events Manager for Queenscliff Harbour.

-Gregory is a chartered accountant, chartered tax adviser and registered tax agent.
+Greg is a chartered accountant, chartered tax adviser and registered tax agent.
 He began his career as a graduate at KPMG before moving to Ernst & Young, where he became a principal in the tax division.
+After returning to KPMG as a partner, Greg went on to become a consultant in taxation at law firm Minter Ellison.

 Nicole is the Managing Director of The Food Purveyor and acts as a mentor, advisor, consolidator and distributor of premium Victorian produce, within speciality hampers, across the country.